Skip to main content

 • Typical common, plantar, or molluscum lesions

-• On the hands, feet, or body (not genital)
+• On the hands, feet, or body (the common-warts lane does not treat genital skin)

 • No changing or irregular pigmented spot